eraybasar/pesdk-docs/_guides/html5/v5/introduction/getting_started.md

 </div>

 ## Ready to go!
-This is all that is necessary to get the PhotoEditor SDK up and running.
+This is all that is necessary to get PhotoEditor SDK up and running.
 Now all you have to do is launch a webserver.

 - run `npx parcel index.html`
 - now open `http://localhost:1234/` in your browser